Large Continual Instruction Assistant: Preliminary

 \section{Preliminary}

+\textbf{Continual Instruction Tuning Definition:} CIT \citep{citb} is defined to leverage LFMs to continually instruction-tune on new datasets without costly re-training.
+Compared with traditional continual learning, CIT differs in that it pays more attention to effectively leveraging the rich natural language instructions to prevent catastrophic forgetting and encourage knowledge transfer.
+Additionally, each task is an independent dataset.
+CIT can be described as a set of datasets $\mathcal{T}_\text{seq} = \{t_1, ..., t_T\}$ that arrives sequentially.
+Note that datasets in the stream can be any type and are not restricted to specific categories or domains.
+Each dataset $t_j \in \mathcal{T}_\text{seq}$ has a natural language instruction $I^{t_j}$, training set $\mathcal{D}^{t_j}_\text{train}$ and test set $\mathcal{D}^{t_j}_{test}$.
+The goal of CIT is to learn a single model $f$ from $\mathcal{T}_\text{seq}$ sequentially.

-In this section, we provide a brief review of the EMA update policy.
-The EMA update has two kinds of parameters \footnote{Without a specific illustration, parameters in this paper refer to trainable parameters.}, one is parameters $\theta$ updating normally with gradient, another is EMA parameters $\theta^*$ updating as:
+\textbf{Brief Review of The EMA Update Policy:} The EMA update has two kinds of parameters \footnote{Without a specific illustration, parameters in this paper refer to trainable parameters.}, one is parameters $\theta$ updating normally with gradient, another is EMA parameters $\theta^*$ updating as:

 where $\beta_t$ is the EMA weight, $t$ and $t-1$ is the training iteration.
 According to Eq.(\ref{EMA}), performance on the current training iteration of $\theta_t^*$ is worse than $\theta_t$ because it only transfers a portion of the new knowledge from $\theta_t$ to $\theta_t^*$.